harness/harness-cli/README.md

 ## Install Harness CLI

 The Harness CLI is designed to work seamlessly across Linux, Windows, and MacOS operating systems.
 For installation instructions on your preferred OS, please refer the [Install Guide](./INSTALL.md).

+## Use Harness CLI

+To learn how to begin and familiarize yourself with the harness CLI utility, please consult this [documentation](https://developer.harness.io/docs/platform/automation/cli/examples) for comprehensive instructions.

 ## Branch Info